SillyMonkeyFlip/Baldi-s-Basics-Camping-Demo-V1.1-Decompile/README.md

 [Play WebGL Version](https://sillymonkeyflip.github.io/Baldi-s-Basics-Camping-Demo-V1.1-Decompile/)

+Im so sorry I didnt use the Better Minimal WebGL Template.
+Unity was bugging out and its currently 3:21 AM and I dont feel like fixing it.

 ## Information
 - Unity version is 2022.3.62 (Converted by me, you should be able to downgrade it tho)
 - Scriping backend is mono